PCR guide UK 2026 All budgets

 Ports: 2× AC, 2× USB-C, 2× USB-A

-Pros: 1200W continuous is high for the price, compact, good surge for small fridges.
+Pros: 1200W continuous is high for the price, strong solar input, built-in UPS, compact, ideal for off-grid.

 View on Amazon